🧑🌾ERC20 Campaigns and Applications

 Applications

 The advantage of ERC20 campaigns is that they can cover a wide range of different use cases.
-Technically, all the protocols which give their users a receipt token when they deposit into it or take action with it are by default supported within Merkl, ensuring that users participating in different activities can earn rewards.
+Technically, all the protocols that give their users a receipt token when they deposit into it or take action with it are by default supported within Merkl, ensuring that users participating in different activities can earn rewards.

 This notably applies to:

-• constant product AMMs (like Uniswap V2): any incentivizer can use Merkl to incentivize Liquidity Providers on a UniswapV2 or Sushiswap pool based on how much liquidity they provide with respect to others
+• constant product AMMs (like Uniswap V2): any incentivizer can use Merkl to incentivize Liquidity Providers on a Uniswap V2 or Sushiswap pool based on how much liquidity they provide with respect to others

 Not all lending and borrowing protocols issue ERC20 receipt or debt tokens when you borrow from them.
 These protocols require a custom integration within Merkl.
 You can find more details on these dedicated lending and borrowing campaigns here.